What’s my journey?

 An insightful journey of discovery, training and scaling brings me to my next chapter – the pursuit of true innovation of wellness.
 Today more than ever we are aware of how our wellbeing is fundamental to our lives in a multitude of ways.
 High street food chains to hotels to schools are engaging and delivering on ways to promote wellness in their products or services for their customers as well as internally within their organisations.

 The future of wellness will be driven by transformation and collaboration from all stakeholders.
-We will strive to fulfill our need for a deeper, holistic and personalised understanding of our health and wellbeing.
+We will strive to fulfil our need for a deeper, holistic and personalised understanding of our health and wellbeing.
 Wearables and devices will become smarter and more accurate.
 We will capture more data from various sources and derive meaningful insights to optimise our health and wellbeing.

 Join the newsletter